cspr-rad/kairos-spec/info.md

 - https://docs.starkware.co/starkex/architecture/solution-architecture.html

 Notes:
 - "Validity proofs" are ZKPs rolled up into one.
-In the spec, we call them ZKRs.
+In the spec, we call them batch proofs.

 Next actions:
 - [x] Finish up the diagrams (Marijan)